microsoft/Data-Science-For-Beginners/README.md

 A PDF of all of the lessons can be found [here](pdf/readme.pdf)

+## Help Wanted!

+If you would like to translate all or part of the curriculum, please follow our [Translations](TRANSLATIONS.md) guide.

 ## Other Curricula

 Our team produces other curricula!
 Check out: